replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

     - `PATH` with the path to the host support bundle YAML file.
     - `FILE` with the name of the host support bundle YAML file from your vendor.

-1. Share the host support bundle with your vendor's support team.
+1. Share the host support bundle with your vendor's support team, if needed.

 1. Repeat these steps for each node because there is no method to generate host support bundles on remote hosts.
 If you have a multi-node Kubernetes cluster, you must run the support-bundle binary on each node and generate a host support bundle for each node.
 Note that the support-bundle plugin must be installed on each control plane node to generate a support bundle from that node.

-### Generate Bundles With the Default kots.io Specification
+### Generate a Bundle with a Default kots.io FIle

-You can generate a support bundle using the default kots.io specification if the application does not have a support bundle specification included.
+You can generate a support bundle using the default kots.io manifest file if the application does not have a support bundle manifest included.

 #### In an Online Environment

-In an online environment, run the following command to generate a support bundle using the default kots.io specification:
+In an online environment, run the following command to generate a support bundle using the default kots.io manifest file:

   ```
   kubectl support-bundle https://kots.io